alvistack/ansible-collection-kubernetes/README.md

 You could also run our [Molecule](https://molecule.readthedocs.io/en/stable/) test cases if you have [Vagrant](https://www.vagrantup.com/) and [Libvirt](https://libvirt.org/) installed, e.g.

-    # Bootstrap Vagrant
+    # Bootstrap Vagrant and Libvirt
     ./scripts/bootstrap-vagrant.sh

-    # Run Molecule on Ubuntu 20.04 with Vagrant and Libvirt
+    # Run Molecule on Ubuntu 20.04
     molecule converge -s ubuntu-20.04

 Please refer to [.travis.yml](.travis.yml) for more information on running Molecule.